nixworks/public/news/2016/07/29/index.md

 ##### Nigerian military
 ### [The Nigerian military commences bombing militants in Lagos and Ogun States with many militants reported dead. ](/news/2016/07/29/the-nigerian-military-commences-bombing-militants-in-lagos-and-ogun-states-with-many-militants-reported-dead.md)
-_Context: Ogun State, Lagos, Nigerian military_
+_Context: Lagos, Nigerian military, Ogun State_

 ##### Boko Haram insurgency
 ### [The United Nations suspends aid to dangerous areas of Nigeria's northeastern Borno State following Thursday's attack by Boko Haram (ISIL in Africa) on a humanitarian convoy where two soldiers and three civilians were wounded.
 However, UNICEF noted, aid will continue to the capital Maiduguri. ](/news/2016/07/29/the-united-nations-suspends-aid-to-dangerous-areas-of-nigeria-s-northeastern-borno-state-following-thursday-s-attack-by-boko-haram-isil-in.md)
-_Context: Boko Haram, Maiduguri, UNICEF, Borno State, United Nations, Nigeria, Boko Haram insurgency_
+_Context: UNICEF, Borno State, Nigeria, Maiduguri, United Nations, Boko Haram insurgency, Boko Haram_

 ##### Syrian civil war
 ### [British-based Syrian Observatory for Human Rights reports a Save the Children maternity hospital in Kafr Takharim in rebel-held Idlib Governorate is hit by airstrikes.
 No report on casualties.
 SOHR also says at least five people are killed and more than 25 injured from airstrikes in another part of the northern Idlib countryside. ](/news/2016/07/29/british-based-syrian-observatory-for-human-rights-reports-a-save-the-children-maternity-hospital-in-kafr-takharim-in-rebel-held-idlib-govern.md)